core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 ## Using names in keys

 The yang-data extensions encoded using names are carried in a CBOR map containing a single item pair.
-The key of this item is set to the namespace qualified name of the yang-data extension container; the value is set to the CBOR encoding of this container as defined in {{name}}.
+The key of this item is set to the namespace qualified name of the yang-data extension container; the value is set to the CBOR encoding of this container as defined in {{container}}.

 This example shows a serialization example of the yang-errors yang-data extension as defined in {{-comi}} using names as defined {{name}}.